mhalttu/SomaCMS/README.md

 Improvement Ideas
 -----------------
-* Convert it to a single-page application e.g. using AngularJS
+* Convert to a single-page application e.g. using AngularJS
-* Implement a better user management
+* Implement better user management
 * Add version tracking for documents
-* Usability: Show newly uploaded documents (or added folders) with an animation
 * Export the whole database as an archive